AdelElMessiry/Verified-Impact-NFTs/README.md

 The second objective is to apply the contract for the benefit of Ukraine, with artists ready to add their work.

-The steps below are a quick start if you have already set up your [develoment environment](https://docs.casperlabs.io/dapp-dev-guide/writing-contracts/getting-started), the [casper node](https://github.com/CasperLabs/casper-node), and the [nctl](https://github.com/CasperLabs/casper-node/tree/master/utils/nctl) testing tool.
+The steps below are a quick start if you have already set up your [development environment](https://docs.casperlabs.io/dapp-dev-guide/writing-contracts/getting-started), the [casper node](https://github.com/CasperLabs/casper-node), and the [nctl](https://github.com/CasperLabs/casper-node/tree/master/utils/nctl) testing tool.

 ### Set up the Rust toolchain